CharlieCard: History

+Introduction

 CharlieCards work on the MBTA's subway and bus services, most of which were converted in 2006.
 Token sales ended on December 6, 2006.
 The final fare-controlled station to be converted was Fields Corner station on December 22, 2006.
-They were originally expected to be usable on MBTA commuter rail and ferry boat services by December 2008, with testing on the Commuter Rail originally planned for summer 2008.
-However, testing had been pushed back to 2009, and full implementation had not been expected until 2011.
+They were originally expected to be usable on MBTA Commuter Rail and MBTA ferry services by December 2008, with testing on the Commuter Rail originally planned for summer 2008.
 By 2012, the MBTA had abandoned plans to accept CharlieCards on the commuter rail system.
 On June 22, 2020, a pilot program started accepting CharlieCards on the Fairmount Line, by validation at fare vending machines and obtaining proof of payment.